Chapter 40:

 Zenobia continued towards the refinery.

-A large eastern dragon flew towards her from the tensed ocean.
+A large eastern dragon flew to her from the tensed ocean.
 He checked his binoculars.
-The moon provided just enough light to see the dragon cross behind the acrid smoke.
+The moon provided just enough light to see it cross behind the acrid smoke.
 He could make out a dim figure floating towards the water element.
-He strained his vision over the dragon until he saw the outline of a book.
+His vision strained until he saw the outline of a book.

 A direct message went to Grabby: Once you establish Avelina is safely returned, report immediately for debriefing.